lapps/org.lappsgrid.evaluation/README.md

 The `evaluation` module computes the evluation metrics and outputs an HTML report over two sets annotations in the LAPPS JSON format.

-It reads the "evaluation-configuration" object from the LAPPS JSON object's metadata to locate the right pairs of annotations.
+It reads the `evaluation-configuration` object from the LAPPS JSON object's metadata to locate the right pairs of annotations.
 An example configuration json object looks like:
 ```json
 ...